drorata/ds-dask_cluster_example/README.md

 ```

 A little more elaborated version of this example can be found in the docker image defined [here](./Dockerfile).
-You can try it out by:
+You can try it out by cloning this repository and running the following:

 ```bash
 docker build . -t dask-example